Crypto Lending Insurance

 This article will help you learn about insurance practices within the crypto industry.
 We will explain insurance companies’ role in a traditional lending company.
 We will also provide answers to questions like "What is crypto lending insurance?"
 How does a decentralized insurance platform operate?
 What are smart contracts?

-What Are Insurance Corporations?
+What are Insurance Corporations?

 Insurance corporations provide financial coverage for traditional money platforms when unexpected events occur.
 Policyholders have to pay a fee, or “premium,” to enjoy this coverage.